katydecorah/katydecorah.github.io/code/_posts/2021-06-06-copyeditor.md

 With content tests, context is everything.
 Our copyeditor has custom configurations for any plugin that allows it.
 For example, for the retext-equality plugin, we allow the word `disabled`.
 Where in some writing this word is polarizing, at Mapbox we are referring to a disabled feature or button.

-Since every content repository is unique, our copyeditor allows the contributor to disable a rule in three ways:
+alex, and by extension our copyeditor, allows the contributor to disable one or more rules in three ways:

 1. Inline with an HTML comment
 2. For an entire file